appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 No endpoint(s) configured
 ```

-This message indicates that the `Host address` field in the datasource creation form has been left empty.
+Any one of these messages indicates that the `Host address` field in the datasource creation form has been left empty.

 This error can be fixed by editing the datasource creation form and typing in the host address for the datasource.